Gas Leaks – Leaky Gas: How to Find a Gas Leak in Home – How to Check for Gas Leak

 If you notice red or yellow flame on your burners, it could often mean your appliances need cleaning, or that carbon monoxide is produced due to incomplete combustion.

-Gas appliances should be cleaned once every two years or depending on the manufacturer’s recommendation.
+Gas appliances should be cleaned as needed, once every two years or depending on the manufacturer’s recommendation.

-If you see scorching or soot in an unusual locations on the appliance, it may indicate gas leaks when turned on.
+If you see scorching or soot in an unusual locations on the appliance, it may indicate leaky gas when turned on and another household gas leak detection method to find a gas leak.

 This is a serious issue as a fire hazard and ignition already exist.